The-AI-Alliance/GEO-Bench-2/README.md

 For details of the GEO-Bench-2 methodology, please see: #TODO

+The [Geo-Bench-2-Leaderbaord](https://github.com/The-AI-Alliance/GEO-Bench-2-Leaderboard) tracks the performance of state-of-the-art models on GeoBench-2 datasets.
+It further acts as a public repository of model performance.
+We strongly encourage users of the this library to submit experimental results to the leaderboard.

 ## Installation

 For a stable release, install with `pip install geobenchv2==<version>`.